 Whole leaves and shade growing make a difference

-Matcha is unique among tea because as you drink it, you ingest the entire leaf.
-And through shade-growing, matcha contains higher levels of l-theanine, a relaxing agent.
+Matcha is unique among teas because as you drink it, you ingest the entire leaf.
+And through shade-growing, matcha contains higher levels of L-theanine, a relaxing agent.

 High in antioxidants

 Lipophilic and Hydrophilic Antioxidant Capacities of Common Foods in the United States.

 Matcha’s elevated levels of antioxidants—even among green teas—is because of how you consume matcha, by eating the entire leaf.
 You could ingest the nutrition that you would throw away in a steeped tea bag otherwise.
 This puts it way above other foods more commonly known to be rich in antioxidants.

 *Oxygen Radical Absorbance Capacity (antioxidant)